giacomocavalieri/glam/tutorials/01_gleam_lists.md

 let soft_break = doc.break("", "")
 ```

-`soft_break` will never be rendered, it's only purpose it to act as a possible
+`soft_break` will never be rendered, its only purpose is to act as a possible
 breaking point for the pretty printer to split a group on multiple lines.

-Since `soft_break` can be useful in a lot of different settings, the glam
+Since `soft_break` can be useful in a lot of different settings, the Glam
 package already exposes it as a constant so that you do not have to redefine it
 every time you need it: